OpenTreeOfLife/opentreeoflife.github.io/CustomSynthesis.md

 *We have borrowed the Carpentries website template and installation instructions.
 This is **not** a Carpentries workshop (although we highly recommend them!).
 Learn more about the carpentries at https://carpentries.org/*

-See https://opentreeoflife.github.io/SSBworkshop2023/ for the schedule to the full workshop.
+See https://opentreeoflife.github.io/SSBworkshop2023/ for the schedule of the full workshop.

 <h2 id="general">The Open Tree of Life "synthetic tree"</h2>